 Signs it’s time for senior assisted living

 As your parents or loved ones age, you’ll have to help them decide where they should live.
-There are many types of senior housing, and assisted living is one of the most common ones.
-Assisted living facilities are housing choices designed for people who need help with daily activities (like cooking and bathing) but who don’t necessarily need a lot of daily medical care.
+There are many types of senior housing, and assisted living is one of the most common.
+Assisted living facilities are housing options designed for people who need help with daily activities (like cooking and bathing) but who don’t necessarily need a lot of daily medical care.

-If you suspect your friend or relative might no longer be safe living on their own, ask yourself about these situations.
+If you suspect your friend or relative may no longer be safe living on their own, use our guide to assess the situation.

-If the person falls again, how long might they be stuck before someone arrives to help them?
-Frequent falls, especially if your loved one can’t get help, are a sign that it’s time for more help and possibly for an assisted living facility.
+If the person falls again, how long might they be stuck before someone arrives to help?
+Frequent falls, especially if your loved one can’t get help, are a sign that it’s time for more help or an assisted living facility.
 If they’re not quite ready for assisted living, consider getting a medical alert system.

 Have you noticed your loved one isn’t keeping up with their medications?
 If so, ask them why.
 Is it a financial problem, or do they forget to take it?
 If they’re concerned about prescription costs, a Medicare supplemental insurance program might be beneficial.
-If they miss taking medication because they forget, assisted living can help.
+If they fail to take medication because they forget, assisted living can help.
 The staff can make sure they take the medicine they need.

 Can your loved one cook for themselves?
 Can they do their laundry?
 If not, you should look into full-time care.
-Living in a facility that handles things like cooking and cleaning can give your loved one time for socializing or doing the things they love.
+Living in a facility that handles things like cooking and cleaning can give your loved one more time for socializing or doing the things they love.

 Is your loved one mostly eating takeout or frozen meals?
 Has their weight changed significantly in the last few months?
 Rapid weight gain or loss can be a sign of serious medical problems or a sign that they’re having trouble preparing food.
 Talk to your loved one and their doctor about possible reasons for the change in their weight.

 Does your loved one have trouble walking?
 Can they get up and down stairs without help?
-If not, they may need to renovate their home or move to an assisted living facility to ensure their safety.
+If not, they may need to renovate their home for aging in place or move to an assisted living facility to ensure their safety.

-If they can’t get around on their own anymore, consider their access to public transportation or rideshares.
-If that isn’t an option, an assisted living community that provides transportation to doctor’s appointments and social events could help them stay mobile without the risk.
+If they can’t get around on their own anymore, consider their access to public transportation or ride-shares.
+If these aren’t an option, an assisted living community that provides transportation to and from doctor appointments and social events could help them stay mobile without the risk.

 An inability to take care of animals might be a sign of immobility or cognitive problems.
-Some assisted living facilities allow pets; consider them if animals are an important part of your loved one’s life.
+Some assisted living facilities allow pets; consider finding one that does if animals are an important part of your loved one’s life.

 Aggressive behavior may be associated with confusion and dementia, which might indicate they need to move to an assisted living facility.
 These facilities and skilled nursing homes sometimes have special memory care units for people living with dementia.

 Even if they’re capable of caring for themselves, they might be ready for a change.
-If they don’t seem happy, ask whether a change in their living situation could improve things.
+If they don’t seem happy, ask if a change in their living situation could improve their mood.

 Is there someone who regularly checks in on your loved one and visits their home?
 Do they keep regular social engagements or have peers they can relate to?
 Most senior housing options offer such a community, and assisted living facilities have a staff to supervise patients 24/7.

-If that’s the case, talk to them about what they observe.
-They may have noticed things that would tell you it's time for your loved one to receive full-time care.
+If this happens, talk to them about what they observe.
+They may have noticed things that suggest it's time for your loved one to receive full-time care.

 Being a caregiver is hard work, both physically and emotionally.
-If you or another relative are caring for your loved one full time, it may become impossible for the caregiver to provide adequate care.
+If you or another relative are providing full-time care for your loved one, it may become impossible for the caregiver to provide adequate care.
 If that’s the case, your loved one may benefit from an assisted living facility.